 Plan B (Comprehensive Examination)

-Most students complete a final written comprehensive examination.
-The exam covers three subjects: microeconomic theory, macroeconomic/monetary theory or Econometrics, and applied economics.
-Students register once for one unit of ECON 298E in the semester they plan to take the examination.
-Students not passing the exam may take it a total of three times.
+Most students complete a final written examination, not a thesis.
+The comprehensive exam covers three subjects: microeconomic theory, macroeconomic/monetary and econometrics.
+Students register once, for one unit of ECON 298E in the semester they plan to take the examination.
+Students can take the exam a total of three times.
 Policies concerning Probation and Disqualification for failure to complete the exam are available online and in the Economics Office.